 Nature guides such as bird and animal books, photography books about animals, hiking guides

 Current popular non-fiction that doesn't fit in the other categories

 Travel guides, sightseeing books, and photography books from Georgia, Tennessee, Alabama, North Carolina, Kentucky, Virginia

 Current popular Science Fiction

 Travel guides from places other than the Regional category

-Within each category the books are assigned a simplified call number based on the first three letters of the author’s name, e.g. Mystery Geo
+Within each category, the books are assigned a simplified call number based on the first three letters of the author’s name, e.g. Mystery Geo

-This collection, located on the Main Floor of the Library, is designed to support the academic curriculum in the areas of teacher education, art, history, literature, anthropology, psychology, and other areas of study.
+The Ann Swanson Jackson Children's Collection, located on the Main Floor of the Library, is designed to support the academic curriculum in the areas of teacher education, art, history, literature, anthropology, psychology, and other areas of study.
 It currently focuses on classic children’s literature from three distinct time periods, pre-1900, 1900-1960 and, 1960- present.
 The collection may also be used for enjoyment by the children in the Sewanee community.